prepare/Tektosyne.NET/README.md

 **Tektosyne for .NET**

 > ...
-Tektosyne originally targeted the .NET Framework, hence the version number 6.0.0 for the initial Java release.
-I no longer maintain the .NET edition but you can download the final version here
+Tektosyne originally targeted the .NET Framework, hence the version number 6.0.0 for the initial Java release. **I no longer maintain the .NET edition** ...